 8) Appcelerator Titanium

-With over 20 million downloads since its first release in 2007, Titanium is one of the most widely used hybrid mobile app frameworks available.
+With over 20 million downloads since its first release in 2007, Titanium is one of the most widely used hybrid mobile app development frameworks available.

 Pros of using Appcelerator Titanium

 - There is a high performance on mobile applications.

 - There are many cross-platform frameworks available, but Titanium always gives you a guarantee of success.

 - The SDK for Appcelerator is open source, so you don’t have to spend thousands of dollars in license fees.

 - You will not face any issue getting into a native coding environment because Titanium works efficiently on browser environments and device-specific windowing systems like iOS or Android/Windows environments.

 Top Apps using Appcelerator Titanium:

 - InMobi- Money Making Ad based App